steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

         text: Riverside.fm
       -
         type: text
-        text: ', allowing us to easily record both audio and video in high quality.'
+        text: ', allowing us to record high-quality audio and video easily.'
 updated_by: ef832a04-6811-4f31-bfa7-a659be61714b
-updated_at: 1658319950
+updated_at: 1659627413
 ---